Who Is Sophie Taylor? Blonde Aussie Model Spotted Partying With Prince William

-Sophie Taylor has been taking the internet by storm.
+Sophie Taylor has been taking the internet by fire.
 The blonde Australian model was spotted partying and drinking with Prince William and his friends in the Swiss Alps.
-Now, rumors are swirling that Prince William is cheating on his wife, Kate Middleton, with the stunner.
+Now rumors are swirling that Prince William is cheating on his wife Kate Middleton with the stunner.

-Who is Sophie Taylor, and why was she on the ski trip with the men?
+But, who is Sophie Taylor and why was she on the ski trip with the men?
 People have been digging up sexy photos and information about the blonde beauty.
-The prince was trying to enjoy his holiday with his friends when he came upon Sophie Taylor and her group of model friends.
-The two groups met up for more booze-fueled fun, according to the Sun.
+The Prince was trying to enjoy his holiday with his friends when he came upon Sophie Taylor and her group of model friends.
+The two groups met up for more booze-fueled fun, according to The Sun.

 The blondes (Rosie Peate and Sophie Taylor, Australian model) pictured with Prince William in Verbier |UK Daily Mail https://t.co/211f5BC6fc